DEV Community

 Microsoft specifically calls out Windows authentication (NTLM/Kerberos/Negotiate) as not supported on HTTP/2 due to HPACK performance issues that those large headers cause.

 HTTP/2 sets a default 4K limit on all headers together.
-Beyond that, set your relationship status to "It's Complicated".
+Beyond that, plan to set your relationship status to "It's Complicated" as you will need to negotiate increasing it with all your intervening infrastructure (load balancers, proxies, CDNs).

 • nginx: link --> 8KB for 1 header max